elabx/FormBuilderCheckboxesLimit/README.md

 1. Copy module to site/modules
 2. Install module.
-3. New configurations fields should appear at the end of the field configuration.
+3. New configurations fields should appear at the end of the Checkboxes field configuration.